 The brewing of Rooibos is done using only the leaves of the red bush.
 These leaves are harvested green, bruised by cutting or chopping, and then fermented naturally in the sun till they are red.
 Rooibos’ rich flavors and unique red color are a result of the natural oxidation of flavonoids and polyphenols.
 After this, the "tea" is extracted by brewing and enjoyed by lovers of natural, healthy teas.

-The health benefits of Rooibos herbal tea are numerous and diverse.
-Because it is absolutely free from caffeine and low in tannin content, it lacks most of the snags of black tea.
-In fact, Rooibos is not a tea in the true sense of the word, it is a herb with multi-faceted benefits.
+The health benefits of Rooibos are numerous and diverse.
+Because it is absolutely free from caffeine and low in tannin content, it lacks most of the snags of black teas.
+In fact, Rooibos is not a "tea" in the true sense of the word, it is a herb with multi-faceted benefits.
 Some of its benefits include cures for eczema, bone weakness, insomnia, and hypertension.
 It is rich in potassium, manganese, zinc, calcium, iron and magnesium.
 While it contains antioxidants like phenolic compounds, nothofagin, and aspalathin.
-Rich in polyphenol antioxidants, hydroxy acid, and zinc, Rooibos loose tea is great for the skin.
+Rich in polyphenol antioxidants, hydroxy acid, and zinc, Rooibos is great for the skin.
 It’s skin benefits include elimination of acne and sunburn, and lightening of wrinkles.
-The anti-inflamatory properties of these polyphenols assists in preventing heart related diseases, such as high blood pressure and hypertension.
+The anti-inflammatory properties of these polyphenols assists in preventing heart related diseases, such as high blood pressure and hypertension.
 The presence of calcium, manganese, and fluoride minerals helps maintain your bone health and structure.
 Some of its other benefits include promoting hair growth and strengthening the hair, balancing of blood sugar and serving as a shield against Diabetes type II, and easing of stomach cramps and abdominal pains.
 It is also good for infant health such as colic and stomach cramping.

 Read more about Rooibos Loose Leaf Teas